netdata-examples/Chat-Application-GoLang/README.md

 # Go Chat Application with Angular
-Chat Application written by [root](http://root.ist) and used Golang and AngularJS.
+Chat Application written by [Mustafa Keskin](https://keskin.work) and used Golang and AngularJS.
 Thanks to @vinceprignano.

 ### Installation of socket.io
 Select the Gopath: